 Why Dual Diagnosis Makes Treatment More Challenging

 Unfortunately, the Substance Abuse and Mental Health Services Administration estimates that just 7.4% of dually diagnosed people receive treatment for both conditions.
 More than half receive no treatment at all.
-Fortunately, with proper care, people with a dual diagnosis can recover from substance abuse and mental health problems.
+Fortunately, people with a dual diagnosis can recover from substance abuse and mental health problems with proper care.

-Most treatment experts believe that it is best to treat both problems — the opiate dependence and the mental health issues — concurrently.
-In fact, many people find that making progress in one realm of functioning also affects the other.
-For example, learning new coping strategies to deal with depressed mood sometimes decreases a person’s drive to take drugs.
-Similarly, undergoing a sedation-assisted detoxification procedure alleviates acute withdrawal symptoms, which may result in improved mental health status.
+Most treatment experts believe that it is best to treat both opiate dependence and mental health issues concurrently.
+Many people find that making progress in one realm of functioning also affects the other.
+For example, learning new coping strategies to deal with depressed moods sometimes decreases a person’s drive to take drugs.
+Similarly, undergoing a sedation-assisted detoxification procedure alleviates acute withdrawal symptoms, resulting in improved mental health status.